NOAA-RDHPCS/noaa-rdhpcs.github.io/source/accounts/about_accounts.rst

 RDHPCS systems for SSH access.
 When you’re assigned to your first project, the RSA token form will be used to assign your software token.
 Your RSA token will include instructions about how to initialize it.
-You can find more information at :ref:`rsa_token`.
+You can find more information at :ref:`rsa-software-token-user-instructions`.`

 ..
 NOTE::